Parmenion: Assassination

 After the conquest of Drangiana, Alexander was informed that Philotas, son of Parmenion, was involved in a conspiracy against his life.
 Philotas was condemned by the army and put to death.
 Alexander, fearing the consequences if he were to allow the father to live, sent orders to Media for the assassination of Parmenion.
 There was no proof that Parmenion was in any way implicated in the conspiracy, but he was not afforded the opportunity to defend himself.
-In Alexander's defense, a disaffected Parmenion would have been a serious threat, especially since he was commanding an army of his own, second in prestige only to Alexander, and was stationed near Alexander's treasury and on his supply lines.
+A disaffected Parmenion would have been a serious threat, especially since he was commanding an army of his own, second in prestige only to Alexander, and was stationed near Alexander's treasury and on his supply lines.
 Also, as head of Philotas' family, Parmenion would have been held responsible for his actions, despite a lack of evidence connecting them to him.
-Alexander therefore acted swiftly and sent Cleander and Sitalces on racing camels across the desert by the most direct route possible to assassinate Parmenion.
+Alexander therefore acted swiftly and sent Cleander and Sitalces II on racing camels across the desert by the most direct route possible to assassinate Parmenion.
 Before the news reached Parmenion of Alexander's order, the two officers arrived and stabbed Parmenion to death.

 His brother Asander would suffer in court for a short period following this but would later regain prominence in Alexander's empire.